 Static can also be more prevalent in areas that are of higher altitude because the humidity is lower.
 For these areas, be careful of using conducive objects such as metal railing and chairs as static shocks might occur more often.
-A potential way to lower the amount of static shocks occurring is to apply Staticide

-(www.aclstaticide.com) on your deck or use anti-static mats before doorways.
+A potential way to lower the amount of static shocks occurring is to apply an anti-static product to your deck or use anti-static mats before doorways.
 NewTechWood's products have been tested against EN 1815 - Assessment of Static Electrical Propensity and have received values under the maximum standard of 2kV.